chaunceyt/webproject-operator/README.md

 # WebProject Operator

-I currently manage a small GKE cluster.
-This cluster has two types of nodes, builder and worker.
-The builder nodes run gitlab-runners on `shared` and `project specific` builder node pools.
-The worker nodes are used by all of the projects using the cluster.
-Each project gets a namespace and can have a workload per branch.
-Currently the workload is generated via a custom helm chart, embeded in a "project starter" tool.
-Keeping the "project starter" and projects that started from the "project starter" in sync introduces some toil.
+The WebProject operator is a Kubernetes Native Operator for managing a development team's testing environment.

+### Purpose

+I'm the cluster administrator for a multi-tenant GKE cluster.
+The workloads that runs in this cluster follow the sidecar pattern.
+Each workload running in the cluster is created after a `git push` of a `bug/feature/issue` branch that triggers a Gitlab pipeline, during the **deploy** stage of the pipeline we use `helm template` to generate the manifests needed to create the Kubernetes workload for the code being tested.
+This helm chart is introduced via the forking of a "starter kit" when a project is starting sprint zero and defining what components they need for their workloads.
+There are times when projects who forked "months ago" have a fair amount of drift and keeping the helm chart in sync adds toil.

 After reading this article [Create a Kubernetes Operator in Golang to automatically manage a simple, stateful application](https://developers.redhat.com/blog/2020/12/16/create-a-kubernetes-operator-in-golang-to-automatically-manage-a-simple-stateful-application/) and reviewing this [git repo](https://github.com/priyanka19-98/Wordpress-Operator).
-I decided to develop this experimental operator to see if I could reduce the toil of maintaining the helm chart.
+I decided to write this operator to better understand the Kubernetes operator pattern, to create an "automated site reliability engineer" for webprojects by removing the toil of maintaining a complex chart across a number of projects.

-The Operator is built using the `operator-sdk-v0.15.2` framework to demostrate

-- creating a WebProject kind of resource using Kubernetes controller pattern.
-- creating a custom controller that encapsulates specific domain/application level knowledge of running mostly Drupal development projects in the cluster.

-The Operator manages the following objects.
+### What is a webproject?

+A managed Kubernetes environment for development teams to test their web applications.

+The core Kubernetes components managed are:

+- ConfigMaps
+- CronJobs
 - Deployment
-- ConfigMaps
-- PersistentVolumeClaim(s)
 - Ingress
+- PersistentVolumeClaims
+- Secrets
 - Service
-- Secrets
+- Volumesnapshots/Volumecloning (TODO)

-## About the kind: Deployment

-The deployment object managed by this operator creates a `web` container and a number of other sidecar containers

-- cli (docksal default)
+The core containers in a webproject pod:

+- Webcontainer (can be almost anything that listens on port 80)
+- Database sidecar (Mariadb or Mysql)
+- Cache sidecar (Memcached or Redis)
+- CLI container sidecar (same mountpaths as webcontainer)
+- Search sidecar (Solr or ElasticSearch)

+Managed Cronjobs

+- Cronjobs for each sidecar (WIP)
-- database (mysql, mariadb)
+- Backup for database sidecar (WIP)

+### Version

-- cache (memcache, redis)
+- v1alpha1

-## About the kind: PersistentVolumeClaim

-The operator manages a pvc for the database `/var/lib/mysql` and static files. i.e. `/var/www/build/html/sites/default/files`

-## About the kind: Secret

-The operator manages a secret for the `MYSQL_PASSWORD` at the moment.

-## About the kind: ConfigMap

-The operator manages a configmap for `env` and `common` environment variables and `init-container` script.

-## About the kind: Service

-The operator manages one service for the webproject.

-## About the kind: Ingress

-The operator manages one ingress for the webproject.
-At the moment the pattern only supports one domain per workload.